jmh3434/java-precourse/Precourse Java.md

 Design Patterns in this tutorial have been inspired from the following resource:

 Sierra, K. and Bates, B., 2008. *Head First Java*.
 Sebastopol: O'Reilly Media, Inc.

+## Strategy Pattern Assignment

+Add to the code in this tutorial!
+Add a new class called `OlympicPerson` which will extend Person.

+Add new jumping behavior for the `OlympicPerson` and upload your code below

 ## Decorator